vruusmann/blog/_posts/2014-04-10-randomforest_output_decisiontree_scores.md

 A random forest model is a collection of decision tree models.
 The final prediction is computed by applying an aggregation function over member predictions.
 For classification- and clustering-type random forest models, this is typically a majority voting scheme, where the most frequent class label becomes the winner.
 For regression-type random forest models, this is typically the arithmetic mean.

 The PMML specification does not provide a special purpose element for the representation of random forest models, because they are regarded as a subtype of [multiple models](http://www.dmg.org/v4-3/MultipleModels.html).
 The segmentation approach for the encoding of multiple models was introduced in PMML schema version 4.0.
-It follows that random forest models require PMML schema version 4.X compliant producer and consumer software to work.
-One of the most popular PMML producer software for random forest models is the ["pmml" package](https://cran.r-project.org/package=pmml) for the R/Rattle environment.
-It must be remembered that PMML production and consumption are completely separate functionalities.
-While the "pmml" package can store a `randomForest` data structure to PMML, it cannot (and probably never will) do the opposite, that is, load a `randomForest` data structure from PMML.
+It follows that random forest models require PMML schema version 4.X compliant software to work.
+One of the most common PMML converters that meets this requirement is the legacy [`pmml`](https://cran.r-project.org/package=pmml) package.

 The current blog post details a method for interacting with member decision trees.
 This method is based on the `segmentId` attribute of the `OutputField` element.
-The `Output` element, which is simply a container of `OutputField` elements, is a "gatekeeper" that controls which computation results (and how) are exposed to the PMML client application.
+The `Output` element, which is simply a container of `OutputField` elements, is a gatekeeper that controls which computation results (and how) are exposed to the PMML client application.
 Getting to know this part of the PMML specification is crucial for PMML developers, because it gives access to some of the most powerful and versatile tools in the toolbox.

-The exercise starts with training a classification-type random forest model for the ["iris" dataset](https://archive.ics.uci.edu/ml/datasets/Iris).
-The "iris" dataset is rather small and well-behaving.
+The exercise starts with training a classification-type random forest model for the "iris" dataset.
+This dataset is rather small and well-behaving.
 A satisfactory discrimination between iris species can be achieved using a single decision tree model that is two levels deep.
-The idea of engaging a random forest algorithm is to try to "flatten" its structure.
+The idea of engaging a random forest algorithm is to try to flatten its structure.
 The following R script produces an ensemble of five decision tree models (`ntree = 5`), with every decision tree model being exactly one level deep (`maxnodes = 2`).

 ``` r
 library("pmml")